SyncfusionExamples/how-to-change-the-orientation-of-column-header-text-in-wpf-treegrid/README.md

-# How to change the orientation of column header text in WPF TreeGrid?
+# How to Change the Orientation of Column Header Text in WPF TreeGrid?

 This example illustrates how to change the orientation of column header text in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) (SfTreeGrid).